chriskyfung/oracle-freetier-instance-creation/README.md

 **For Docker:**

 Add the following line to the `volumes` section in your `docker-compose.yml`:

 ```yaml
       - ./main.py:/app/main.py:ro
 ```

 **For Podman:**

-The provided `run_podman.sh` script already includes the mount for `main.py`.
+The provided `run_podman.sh` and `run_podman.ps1` scripts already include the mount for `main.py`.
 If you need to remove it for production-like testing, you can delete the following part from the script:

 ```bash
 -v ./main.py:/app/main.py:ro,z
 ```